Snapped is a companion piece to the hugely successful, "I turned away and she was gone"

 7 Hopkins St, Salt River, +27 (0)21 447 1950, firstname.lastname@example.org.

-Musgrave Gin - Salt River
+Move on to Musgrave Gin - Salt River

 Most fans of the spirit will have seen Musgrave’s beautifully packaged Rosewater Gin on the shelves in some of Cape Town’s more upmarket establishments.
 Musgrave Gin was started by Simone Musgrave, and was crafted by esteemed gin maker Roger Jorgensen from the 11 botanicals chosen by the founder.
 The gin range from Musgrave includes the Rosewater Gin and their signature Crafted Gin; both have very distinctive flavours and come in stunning packages.
 Both gins' in Musgrave’s range are made at Hope on Hopkins Distillery and can be sampled from their tasting room.